AdobeDocs/experience-platform.en/help/privacy-service/api/privacy-jobs.md

 Before creating a new job request, you must first collect identifying information about the data subjects whose data you want to access, delete, or opt out of sale.
 Once you have the required data, it must be provided in the payload of a POST request to the root endpoint.

-> **Note:** Compatible Adobe Experience Cloud applications use different values for identifying data subjects.
+>[!NOTE] Compatible Adobe Experience Cloud applications use different values for identifying data subjects.
 See the guide on [Privacy Service and Experience Cloud applications](../experience-cloud-apps.md) for more information on required identifiers for your application(s).

 The Privacy Service API supports two kinds of job requests for personal data:

 * [Access and/or delete](#create-an-access/delete-job): Access (read) or delete personal data.
 * [Opt out of sale](#create-an-opt-out-of-sale-job): Mark personal data as not to be sold.

-> **Important:** While access and delete requests can be combined as a single API call, opt-out requests must be made separately.
+>[!IMPORTANT] While access and delete requests can be combined as a single API call, opt-out requests must be made separately.

 ### Create an access/delete job